moding-il/bizdoc.core/README.md

       }
     ]
 ```

+Mask accepts a dot (.) for any character, asterisk (*) for more than one character and hashtag (#) for replacing a character with a character at this position in the base account code.
+Hashtags patterns enable drilling up from a base code.

 In addition to roles, a pattern can be set a _rule_.
 See [Rules](#rules) section on how to add an expression.